chimpwizards/wand/docs/COMMANDS.md

 w shell --no-dependencies git commit -am "Updates documentation"
 ```

-Additionally some extra options to filter what type of dependencies top apply the command to, the following command runs the command just for those dependencies tagged as microservice.
+Additionally some extra options to filter what dependencies you want to apply the command to, the following command runs the command just for those dependencies tagged as microservice.

 ```sh
 w shell --tags microservice git checkout -b release/2.3
 ```

-Commands can also be customized, additional commands can be added using `new shell` command (see below)  which will store the definition inside the wand config file.
-Additionally `shell` command also will look if a command is alredy defined in an existing package.json at the root of the workspce.
+Commands can also be customized, additional commands can be added using `new shell` command (see below)  which will store the definition inside the wand config file, also  `shell` command  will look if a command is alredy defined in an existing package.json at the root of the workspce.

 eg this command will run the existing sayHi command across all dependencies